apache/pulsar/site2/website/blog/2020-08-25-Pulsar-300-contributors.md

 - [Penghui Li](https://github.com/codelipenghui) from [Zhaopin.com](http://www.zhaopin.com/)
 - [Jia Zhai](https://github.com/jiazhai) from [StreamNative](https://streamnative.io/)

-To view other contributors, visit [Pulsar contributor list](https://github.com/apache/pulsar/graphs/contributors).
+To view other contributors, see [Pulsar contributor list](https://github.com/apache/pulsar/graphs/contributors).

 ## Get Involved
 We invite you to join this fast-growing community.
 Together, we will continue to develop technology to meet today’s most innovative messaging and event-streaming use cases and to help companies unlock the value of real-time data.